-APPENDIX C
+APPENDIX D

 For DT and if necessary IT use only

 Preparation for the control computer

 A control computer is a computer with the ability so send cut commands directly via serial COM port to a cutter.
 Without the following steps the plugin cannot send job to the device, only plt file creation is possibly.